 The best Chinese food is at Emirates Palace

 Global restaurant brand Hakkasan is renowned for serving up a blend of authentic Cantonese fare with international flavors and at its Emirates Palace outpost it’s no different.
-Not only is the food right up there with the best in the capital, the outdoor terrace is stunning and the bar is beautiful too!
+Not only is the food right up there with the best in the capital, but the outdoor terrace is also stunning and the bar is beautiful too!

 The Al Mina Fish Market for fresh grilled fish

 A visit to the local fish souk at Al Mina is an experience to behold.
 With plenty of fresh fish to choose from at the best prices, the mongers will also gut, scale and fillet your fish for you at a small cost.
 You can also get your fresh fish cooked and seasoned on the spot for less than Dh50 ($US14).
 The Dhow Harbour just outside is the ideal spot to eat and take in the traditional surroundings.

 Dine in style at Cipriani at Yas Island

 Whether it’s Formula One weekend or any other, Cipriani Yas Island guarantees a classy night out.
 Simple Italian food made to perfection is the name of the game here.
 If that’s not enough, the signature Bellini is as good as it gets and the views from the outdoor terrace brilliant.
 A visit here is not complete without trying the mouthwatering Treccia Di Buffalo Mozzarella with ‘Carnival’ Tomatoes and Basil.